Shadow of the Colossus (2018 video game)

 Shadow of the Colossus is a 2018 action-adventure game developed by Bluepoint Games and published by Sony Interactive Entertainment for the PlayStation 4.
 It is a remake of the original game developed by Team Ico and released in 2005 for the PlayStation 2.
 The remake's development was led by Bluepoint, who developed the earlier PlayStation 3 remaster, with assistance from Japan Studio.
 The developers remade the visuals from the ground up using ultra-high definition art assets, while retaining the same gameplay from the original title aside from the introduction of a new control scheme.
 The game received critical acclaim.

 Gameplay

 The gameplay is nearly identical to the original version of the game, aside from reworked controls.
 Progression through Shadow of the Colossus occurs in cycles.
-The player begins at a central point in a landscape, seeks out and defeats a colossus, and is returned to the central point to repeat the process.
+The player begins at the central point of the game's landscape, the Forbidden Lands, seeks out and defeats a colossus, and is returned to the central point to repeat the process.
 Most colossi are located in remote areas, such as atop cliffs or within ancient structures.

+However, unique to this remake are collectible gold coins, of which there are 79 throughout the world.
+They are referenced in the end credits when giving special thanks to Nomad Colossus (A YouTuber dedicated to covering the technical secrets, cut content, and development of the original game) with the message, "Nomad Colossus and the 79 Steps to Enlightenment".
+When all of them are found, the player can unlock a new sword.

 Players are able to choose from several options when playing.
 On a standard PlayStation 4, the game runs at a 1080p resolution at 30 frames per second.
 On a PlayStation 4 Pro, the game can run either at a 1440p resolution (upscaled to 4K) at 30 frames per second, or at a 1080p resolution at 60 frames per second.